pkiraly/qa-catalogue/README.md

 [options] are the same as for validation

 ##### Catalogue for a single library
-If the data is not groupped by libraries, it creates the following SQLite3 database structure and import some of the CSV files into it:
+If the data is _not_ groupped by libraries (no `--groupBy <path>` parameter), it creates the following SQLite3 database structure and import some of the CSV files into it:

 `issue_summary` table for the `issue-summary.csv`:
 ```